kayuxx/amee/docs/src/content/docs/reference/types/SessionCookie.md

 session?: SessionData;
 ```

-The type (generic) that is provided by the user.
+The type that should be passed to [Amee](/reference/functions/amee) as generic.

 ```ts
 token?: JWTClaimsMutable;
 ```

-JWT claims that are mutable and safe to modify
+Mutable JWT claims that can be modified.

 ## See Also